-Since its foundation in 1978, the Institute has trained more than 9.400 government officials, private business actors, and members of civil society.
-Only between 2019 and 2020, it has received more than 2.800 applications and was able to enroll 1.020 persons from more than 124 countries and to support the majority of those based in the Global South with scholarships.
-Most participants were located in Africa (47%), followed by the Middle East (14%), Latin America (14%), Europe (14%), the Asia-Pacific region (10%), and North America (1%).
-The courses were conducted by around 100 facilitators from more than 30 countries.
-Of the 54 facilitators that delivered workshops in 2020, 54% were females.
+Since its foundation in 1978, the Institute has trained more than 11.000 government officials, private business actors, and members of civil society.
+Only between 2021 and 2022, it has received more than 4.900 applications and was able to enroll 2.622 persons from more than 150 countries and to support the majority of those based in the Global South with full scholarships.
+Most participants were located in Africa (34%), followed by the Eurasia & Europe (20%), the Americas (18%), the MENA region (15%), and the Asia-Pacific (13%).
+The courses were conducted by around 240 facilitators from more than 60 countries, 59% of which were females.

 The impact of outreach, advocacy, and capacity-building activities on human rights and international protection issues is inherently difficult to measure.
 However, specific post-session and post-course surveys and follow-up outreach revealed the positive outcomes of the workshops in practice.
 Most attendees stressed the applicability of the acquired knowledge and skills to their day-to-day work and professional roles.
-This was also reflected the average rating of courses by the participants which amounted to 9 on a scale from 1 to 10.
+This was also reflected the average rating of courses by the participants which amounted to 9.1 on a scale from 1 to 10.

-More importantly, after attending the training, several participants have directly contacted the Institute with queries, some of them confidential, on practical issues pertaining to human rights and the protection of persons of concern.
-Some stakeholders asked for advice on individual cases, mostly related to refugee status determination and deportation.
-Others inquired on best practices from other countries and guidelines on procedures, in particular, with regard to safeguards.
-Some academic institutions reached out to request assistance in the development of Refugee Law curricula within their courses.
+More importantly, after attending the training, several participants have directly contacted the Institute with confidential queries on practical issues pertaining to human rights and the protection of persons of concern.
+Some stakeholders asked for advice on individual cases, mainly regarding refugee status determination and deportation.
+Others inquired about best practices from other countries and guidelines on procedures, particularly safeguards.
+Some academic institutions reached out to request assistance in developing Refugee Law curricula within their courses.
 Finally, stakeholders involved in policymaking sought inputs on laws and by-laws related to refugees and migrants and the ratification of statelessness conventions.

-The Institute will further improve and continue its follow-up efforts with participants after workshops end in order to maximize impact.
-This will include piloting follow-up surveys for course attendees, as well as conducting post-training interviews.
-The focus will be placed on countries undergoing policy changes and playing key roles in the context of the Global Compact on Refugees.
+The Institute further improved and continued its follow-up efforts with participants after workshops ended to maximize impact.
+This included piloting follow-up surveys for course attendees and conducting post-training interviews.
+The focus was placed on countries undergoing policy changes and playing key roles in the Global Compact on Refugees context.